Last updated: May 2026

 The trendline is not a magic number.
 It is a visual representation of a market condition: the point at which macro fear has become extreme enough that the forced selling driving Bitcoin lower is close to exhaustion.
 It has held across different types of macro fear events, different VIX levels, and different Bitcoin price ranges.

-The Historical Instances
+The Five Historical Instances

-March 2020: COVID crash
+March 2020 — COVID crash

 The VIX surged above 80 during the initial pandemic panic, its highest level since the 2008 financial crisis.
 Bitcoin fell sharply alongside all risk assets in what became known as Black Thursday.
 The BTC/VIX ratio touched the long-term trendline.
 Bitcoin bottomed and then staged one of the strongest recoveries in its history over the following year.

-March 2023: SVB banking crisis
+March 2023 — SVB banking crisis

 The collapse of Silicon Valley Bank triggered a regional banking contagion fear that pushed the VIX briefly above 30 and sent equity markets lower.
 Bitcoin, despite being structurally unrelated to the banking system, sold off alongside risk assets.
 The BTC/VIX ratio approached the trendline.
 Bitcoin found its low near $20,000 during that episode.

-August 2024: Yen carry trade unwind
+August 2024 — Yen carry trade unwind

 The sudden unwinding of the yen carry trade sent shockwaves through global markets.
 The VIX surged above 64 in a single session, one of the sharpest single-day spikes in its history.
 Bitcoin dropped to around $49,000.
 The BTC/VIX ratio touched the trendline.
 The recovery from that low was significant over the following months.

-April 2025: Liberation Day tariff wars
+April 2025 — Liberation Day tariff wars

+On April 2 2025 President Trump announced sweeping Liberation Day tariffs: a baseline 10 percent on all imports with additional country-specific tariffs targeting around 60 nations.
 The equity market reaction was severe.
 The S&P 500 dropped 10 percent in two days.
-The Dow Jones lost over 4,000 points.
-The VIX spiked to 45.31 on April 4, its highest level since the COVID pandemic, before pushing toward 60 as the situation escalated.
+The VIX spiked to 45.31 on April 4, its highest level since COVID, before pushing toward 60.

-The BTC/VIX ratio came down to the long-term trendline.
-The ratio reading was approximately 1,903, touching the same support level that had held at each prior instance.
+Bitcoin fell below $82,000 on the initial announcement.
+The BTC/VIX ratio came down to the long-term trendline, reading approximately 1,903, matching the same support level that had held at each prior instance.
+Bitcoin found its low in the $74,000 to $75,000 range.
+The tariff situation gradually de-escalated and Bitcoin recovered.

-February to March 2026: Iran conflict
+February to March 2026 — Iran conflict

 Geopolitical tensions around the Iran conflict in early 2026 created a sharp fear spike across global risk assets.
 Equity markets sold off.
 Oil moved.
 Safe havens attracted flows.
 Bitcoin sold off alongside other risk assets as fear elevated.

 The BTC/VIX ratio came back down toward the trendline region.
-The setup was not identical to April 2025 in terms of VIX magnitude.
-The Iran conflict produced an elevated VIX but not the extreme readings of the tariff peak.
-That difference mattered for the framing of the analysis at the time.
+The setup was not identical to April 2025 in terms of VIX magnitude — the Iran conflict produced an elevated VIX but not the extreme readings of the tariff peak.
+Geopolitical fear events tend to produce sharper but shorter fear spikes than macro economic policy uncertainty.
+The ratio touching the trendline region again was a meaningful signal.
+Bitcoin bottomed during that fear period and recovered as geopolitical risk normalised.

 What the Signal Is Actually Measuring